Babakanoosh/Visual-SSBC/README.md

 The op-codes have been updated to work with the latest SSBC version.
 The "GUI" has been slightly re-done for ease of use.
 The code has re-structured, re-formatted, and re-factored for maintainability and updatability.

 ## TODO
+- dropdown menu
+  - with...
+    - about
-- include ARTN
+    - cut-down ARTN
-- include Architecture plan
+    - architecture
-- add header, and description of SSBC within webapp
+    - sample code
+    - current-file indication

+- change the "code area" to just a single column for the code not a weird wrap-around thing.
-- add dropdown menu
+- add a simple debugging feature